damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.md

 - Don’t be afraid to walk around to other booths and talk to people.
 Make friends we could partner with, create interesting content with, or just have friendly beers.
 - The booth should be clean and organized at all times.
 - Document any product feedback you get.
-- If press comes ot the event feel free to put themin contact with CEO (Sid) or Marketing (Ashley).
+- If press comes to the event feel free to put them in contact with CEO (Sid) or Marketing (Ashley).

 ## Networking Tips
 - Listen